salih72/springJwtProject/README.md

 A running instance of a database supported by Spring Data JPA (e.g., MySQL, PostgreSQL)

-Node.js and npm (if you plan to develop a frontend client)
+Node.js and npm (for the frontend application)

+React 17+

+npm or yarn package manager

 -----
 <img width="1025" alt="Screenshot 2024-10-01 at 2 54 59 PM" src="https://github.com/user-attachments/assets/a5076c13-8f66-400d-a8dc-2a401bc2c086">